A light and flavorful soup to warm you and your little ones during the cold days and nights. (8+)

 Let’s go through the recipe.

-- Salt and Black pepper to taste (Skip this if making it for babies 1 year and younger)
+- Salt And Pepper To Taste (skip it, if making it for babies1 year and younger)

-- Next, add vegetable broth and cook potatoes till tender.
+Next, add vegetable broth and cook potatoes until tender.
 When they are almost tender add broccoli.
 Cover and cook it for 5 minutes.
 Turn off the heat.

-- Once it's warm, serve it with your favorite meal.
+Once it's warm, serve it with your favourite meal.

 My Little Notes: